 Training in hospital management opens up a number of career options.
 Large hospitals often have a team of managers to oversee operations in specific departments, such as human resources, health information and medical billing.
 Smaller hospitals may only have a few administrators that work in multiple administrative areas.
 A manager may also head the entire hospital administrative system.

-According to the U.S. Bureau of Labor Statistics (BLS), the need for hospital administrators increased by 16% between 2008 and 2018.
-This growth was due in part to changes in healthcare insurance regulations, the need for cost control measurements and mandated computerization of hospital records.
+According to the U.S. Bureau of Labor Statistics (BLS), job openings for hospital administrators should increase by 23 percent between 2012 and 2022.
+This growth is due in part to changes in healthcare insurance regulations, the need for cost control measurements and mandated computerization of hospital records.
 The BLS predicted that professionals with advanced training and administrative experience could find many employment and advancement opportunities.